Filmora

 This cut provides a smooth transition and can be used to denote the passage of time, add some foreshadowing, establish a symbolic connection, or provide a sharp contrast.

-The Visual Characteristics of Match Cut
+Core Characteristics of a Match Cut

 Types of Match Cuts